-In 2011, Healthy Smiles Ontario opened a dental clinic on our first floor to offer free services to low income children, adults, and seniors.
-In 2012, we received a transfer of Women’s Health Centre Programs from St. Joseph's Hospital and expanded by opening a satellite office at Queen Street West and Roncesvalles Avenue.
-Also that year, we partnered with the West End Food Co-op to open a community kitchen and food hub in our basement.
+We have been able to offer free dental services to low-income children, adults, and seniors since 2011, thanks to Healthy Smiles Ontario.
+In 2012, we welcomed the Women’s Health Centre Programs from St. Joseph’s Hospital and opened a satellite office at Queen Street West and Roncesvalles Avenue.
+The same year, we opened a community kitchen and food hub in partnership with the West End Food Co-op.

 Milestones

-1982: Parkdale residents get together and form a committee to pursue a community goal – to establish a much-needed community health centre.
+1982: Parkdale residents form a committee to pursue a community goal – to establish a much-needed community health centre.

 1983: Needs assessment completed.
 Parkdale CHC is incorporated.

-1984: Funding is approved from the District Health Council of Metropolitan Toronto and Ministry of Health thereafter.
+1984: Funding is approved by the District Health Council of Metropolitan Toronto and the Ministry of Health after that.

-The first three staff are hired: Coordinator, Administrative Assistant, Health Educator.
+- The first three staff are hired: Coordinator, Administrative Assistant, and Health Educator.

-December 1984: Once Parkdale CHC opens to the public, staffing is expanded to include 1.5 physicians, 1 primary care nurse, and 1 receptionist.
+December 1984: Once Parkdale CHC opens to the public, staffing is expanded to include 1.5 physicians, one primary care nurse, and one receptionist.
 Programs and services begin.

 1985: Multicultural health promotion begins.